statesman/statesman.github.io/_posts/2016-07-17-bash-notebooks.md

 By Christian McDonald

-I've been enamored with [Jupyter Notebooks](http://jupyter.org/) since I learned about them at this years [NICAR conference](http://www.ire.org/conferences/nicar2016/).
-The idea of transparent, repeatable data analysis for journalism is important to me, and Notebook makes this pretty possible.
+I've been enamored with **[Jupyter Notebooks](http://jupyter.org/)** since I learned about them at the [NICAR conference](http://www.ire.org/conferences/nicar2016/) this year.
+The idea of transparent, repeatable data analysis for journalism is important to me, and Notebook makes this possible.

 Learning about them has also turned me into a fan of **conda** virtual environments, and the [Anaconda](https://www.continuum.io/downloads) and [Miniconda](http://conda.pydata.org/miniconda.html) package solutions.

-But I was bummed when I first tried to use csvkit-based data pipeline in a notebook, but I couldn't figure out how to run those csvkit commands, because they are usually used from a Bash command-line.
-Until I found [jeroen janssens's "iBash Notebook" post](http://jeroenjanssens.com/2015/02/19/ibash-notebook.html).
-He had found [Thomas Kluyver's bash kernel](https://github.com/takluyver/bash_kernel)
+But I was bummed when I first tried to use [csvkit](https://csvkit.readthedocs.org/)-based data pipeline in a notebook, but I couldn't figure out how to run those csvkit commands, because they are usually used from a Bash command-line.
+Until I found [jeroen janssens's "iBash Notebook" post](http://jeroenjanssens.com/2015/02/19/ibash-notebook.html), where he talks about [Thomas Kluyver's bash kernel](https://github.com/takluyver/bash_kernel).

 With a few quick commands, you can add a Bash option to your Jupyter Notebook.
 Once you are in your virtual environment, do: